wp-plugins/jquery-lightbox-for-native-galleries/readme.txt

 Makes the native WordPress galleries introduced in WordPress 2.5 use [jQuery Lightbox by balupton](http://plugins.jquery.com/project/jquerylightbox_bal) to display the fullsize images.

+**Demo**

+A demo is available at [this plugin's homepage](http://www.viper007bond.com/wordpress-plugins/jquery-lightbox-for-native-galleries/).

 == Installation ==

 ###Updgrading From A Previous Version###